How to validate JSON

 "Valid JSON" means two very different things depending on who's asking.
 Sometimes the question is syntactic — does this string parse?
 Sometimes it's structural — does this object have the fields my code expects?
 Getting these confused is one of the most common sources of production bugs.
 Here's how to handle both, in whichever language you're using.

 The cheapest check.
 If JSON.parse (or your language's equivalent) throws, the string isn't JSON.
 That's it.
+This is the first answer to "is valid json", "json validation", and "js validate json".

 // JavaScript / TypeScript